Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Discussion

-\paragraph{Spectral saliency statistics} The insignificant difference in spatial saliency statistics are as expected, because the image-level semantics can not only be presented at spatial domain, but also other aspects such as the spectral domain for multispectral images.
-Therefore, we use Integrated Gradients \citep{sundararajan2017axiomatic} to perform saliency analysis back to the input and count statistics over spectral bands in optical images.
-We don't use GradCAM here as it tends to lose class discriminability in shallow layers \citep{selvaraju2017grad}.
-An importance score is assigned to each input feature by approximating the integral of gradients of the output (the preparation is the same as spatial saliency above) w.r.t. the inputs.
-We then average the importance scores of each band to get spectral saliency for both common and unique representations.
-We normalize the scores and do statistics over the whole SSL4EO-S12 dataset, and plot the histograms in Figure \ref{fig:stat_BE_band_S2}.
+On the other hand, We average the importance scores of each band in the Integrated Gradients saliency maps to get spectral saliency for both common and unique representations.
+We normalize the scores, count statistics over the whole dataset, and plot the histograms in \cref{fig:stat_BE_band_S2}.
 The figure confirms the bigger influence of the spectral information on optical-unique representations.
-Meanwhile, the band-wise importance distribution is promisingly consistent with the domain knowledge: 1) near-infrared bands (B5-B8A, including vegetation red edge) are very important; 2) red (B4) is more important than blue (B2); 3) water vapour (B9) and cirrus (B10) are strongly related to atmosphere and thus less important for land surface monitoring; etc.
+Meanwhile, the band-wise importance distribution is promisingly consistent with the domain knowledge: 1) near-infrared bands (B5-B8A, including vegetation red edge) are very important; 2) water vapor (B9) and cirrus (B10) are strongly related to the atmosphere and thus less important for land surface monitoring; etc.